lanl-ansi/flexes-build/README.md

 5. If the worker can perform the job it begins processing the message
 6. Once a service processes a message it deletes it from the queue
 7. The worker updates the job's status in a database along with the job's results

+The [docker folder](./docker/) is an experiment for executing the model code inside of a Docker container.
+This separates the worker logic from the actual work.
+It also allows model developers to develop their model code in a Docker container without having to write any worker boilerplate for service deployment.